 Medical Records Technician Schools in Georgia

-In 2020-2021, 481 students earned their Health Information/Medical Records Technology/Technician degrees in GA.
+537 students earned Health Information/Medical Records Technology/Technician degrees in Georgia in the 2021-2022 year.

 In this state, Medical Records Technician is the 20th most popular major out of a total 158 majors commonly available.